-- 3.1 Adopted process outlined below: - 3.1.1 Objective→ risk → control.
-It will start with reviewing the strategic objectives to establish goals for which achievement may be impaired by uncertain events (threats and opportunities) = strategic planning & risk identification.

-- 3.1.2 Events with negative impact (risk) to be listed, classified and analysed = risk assessment. - 3.1.3 Controls to be listed, classified and analysed = control self assessment
+- 3.1 Adopted process outlined below: - 3.1.1 Outcome→ risk → control.
+It will start with reviewing the strategic outcomes to establish goals for which achievement may be impaired by uncertain events (threats and opportunities) = strategic planning & risk identification. - 3.1.2 Events with negative impact (risk) to be listed, classified and analysed = risk assessment. - 3.1.3 Controls to be listed, classified and analysed = control self-assessment

-The COSO Enterprise Risk Management- Integrated Framework and Public Sector Risk Management Framework form the basis of the Departmental Strategy.
+The COSO 2017 Enterprise Risk Management - Integrated with Strategy and Performance form the basis of the Departmental Strategy.